The Revelation of the Seven Trumpets: the Greatest Prophecy Ever Told, Few Can Hear.

 And as we will see further below, these are not the only “blocks” of prophetic events, as commonly thought, but there are three other prophetic blocks, often overlooked by the commentators of Revelation.
 These three groups of prophetic events are: the seven thunders, the three woes, and the two sickles.
 They will be seen in their proper place and order in the larger picture of the prophecy, as we will advance in this study on the seven trumpets in the Book of Revelation.

 The Greatest Symphony ever written, few can hear

-Let us see us in a concert hall where we will listen to a classical symphony.
+Let us see ourselves in a concert hall where we will listen to a classical symphony.
 Symphonies are scored for string, brass, woodwind, and percussion instruments to sound in harmony.
 However, our symphony begins as the orchestral musicians play from parts which contain just the notated music for their instrument: first the string group.
 After the string group ends, the brass section starts followed by woodwind group, and percussions.

 At the end of our “symphony” we may have the impression of some form of musical performance, but we feel that there is something wrong.
 And what was wrong with the symphony?
 The composition should have been performed the way the composer has written it and we should have listen to the music the way it was meant.
 But what did we hear?
 After all did all musicians not play their parts and did we not hear all instruments?